-Since March 2020, our school site administrators have closely monitored the implementation of safety protocols at their sites, and reinforced stay-at-home requirements when applicable.
-School office staff have encouraged electronic communications whenever possible, and they have closely worked with school health assistants to follow protocols that would lower the risk of infectious students present on campus.
-School health assistants, indeed, saw their roles and responsibilities increased this school year.
-In addition to providing basic first aid to our in-person students, maintaining health records, or practicing clinical skills and duties as specified by the district nurse, health assistants have provided training to staff on any new procedures required by the health department as a result of contact tracing.
-They have also played a key role in the implementation of COVID-19 protocols including temperature checks and rapid antigen testing in collaboration with Saint John's Well Child Center.
+Since March 2020, our school site administrators successfully monitored the implementation of COVID-19 safety protocols at their sites, and reinforced stay-at-home requirements when applicable.
+School office staff encouraged electronic communications whenever possible, and they closely worked with school health assistants to follow protocols that would lower the risk of infectious students present on campus.
+School health assistants, indeed, saw their responsibilities increased and/or shifted this school year.
+In addition to providing basic first aid to our in-person students, maintaining health records, or practicing clinical skills and duties as specified by the district nurse, health assistants successfully provided training to staff on any new procedures required by the health department as a result of contact tracing.
+They also played a key role in the implementation of COVID-19 protocols including temperature checks and rapid antigen testing in collaboration with Saint John's Well Child Center.